peerlinks/peerlinks/protocol.md

 `true` only if the connection to remote peer is deemed to be duplicate by sender.
 In this case the connection SHOULD be closed after sending `Shake`.

-NOTE: `reason.length` MUST be checked to be less than 1024 utf-8 characters.
+NOTE: `reason.length` MUST be checked to be less than 1024 utf-8 codepoints.

 Further communication between peers happens using:
 ```proto